-Medical Supplies, Durable Medical Equipment (DME), Orthotic and Prosthetic Devices: These services are covered when prescribed by the member's PCP, attending physician or practitioner, or by a dentist as described in the AMPM.
+Medical Supplies, Durable Medical Equipment (DME), and Prosthetic Devices: These services are covered when prescribed by the member's PCP, attending physician or practitioner, or by a dentist as described in the AMPM.
 Prosthetic devices must be medically necessary and meet criteria as described in the AMPM.
 For persons age 21 and older, AHCCCS will not pay for microprocessor controlled lower limbs and microprocessor controlled joints for lower limbs.
 Medical equipment may be rented or purchased only if other sources are not available which provide the items at no cost.
 The total cost of the rental must not exceed the purchase price of the item.
 Reasonable repairs or adjustments of purchased equipment are covered to make the equipment serviceable and/or when the repair cost is less than renting or purchasing another unit.

-Nutrition: Nutritional assessments may be conducted as a part of the EPSDT screenings for members under age 21, and to assist ALTCS members 21 years of age and older whose health status may improve with overand under- nutritional intervention.
+Nutrition: Nutritional assessments may be conducted as a part of the EPSDT screenings for members under age 21, and to assist members 21 years of age and older whose health status may improve with over- and under- nutritional intervention.
 Assessment of nutritional status on a periodic basis may be provided as determined necessary, and as a part of the health risk assessment and screening services provided by the member's PCP.
 Assessments may also be provided by a registered dietitian when ordered by the member's PCP.
 ALTCS covers nutritional therapy on an enteral, parenteral or oral basis, when determined medically necessary, according to the criteria specified in the AMPM, to provide either complete daily dietary requirements, or to supplement a member's daily nutritional and caloric intake.

 Oral Health: Members under the age of 21: The Contractor shall provide all members under the age of 21 with all medically necessary dental services including emergency dental services, dental screening, preventive services, therapeutic services, and dental appliances in accordance with the AHCCCS Dental Periodicity Schedule The Contractor shall monitor compliance with the AHCCCS Dental Periodicity Schedule for dental screening services.
 The Contractor must develop processes to assign members to a dental home by one year of age and communicate that assignment to the member.
-The Contractor must regularly notify the oral health professional which members have been assigned to the provider's dental home for routine preventative care as outlined in AMPM Chapter 400.
-The Contractor is required to meet specific utilization rates for members as described in Section D, Paragraph 20, Quality Management and Performance Improvement.
+The Contractor must regularly notify the oral health professional which members have been assigned to the provider's dental home for routine preventative care as outlined in AMPM Policy 431.
+The Contractor is required to meet specific utilization rates for members as described in Section D, Paragraph 18, Quality Management and Performance Improvement.
 The Contractor shall ensure that members are notified in writing when dental screenings are due, if the member has not been scheduled for a visit.
 If a dental screening is not received by the member, a second written notice must be sent.
 Members under the age of 21 may request dental services without referral and may choose a dental provider from the Contractor's provider network.
+The Contractor shall adhere to the Dental Uniform Prior Authorization List (List) as outlined in AMPM Policy 431.
+Requests for changes to the List must be submitted to the AHCCCS as specified in Section F, Attachment F3, Contractor Chart of Deliverables.